percona/everest-doc/docs/install/installEverest.md

         everestctl install --namespaces dev,prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
         ```

-    !!! warning "Important"
-        Ensure to copy the authorization token displayed on the terminal in this step.
-You will need this token to log in to the Percona Everest UI.
+3. Retrieve the password for the `admin` user by running the following command:

+    ```sh
+    everestctl accounts initial-admin-password
+    ```

+    We strongly recommend that you update the admin password after installation.

+4. To update the password for the `admin` user:

+    ```sh
+    ./everestctl accounts set-password --username admin
+    ```

-3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:
+5. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Service Type Load Balancer"